LEFT HANDED PITCHER

 Castro opened the season in the West Virginia bullpen.
 He pitched decently in April, but started getting hammered in May, posting an ERA of 8.16.
 The Pirates sent him back to extended spring training at the beginning of June; I’m not sure whether he was hurt.
 He eventually pitched a few times for State College, then went back to West Virginia in mid-August.
 He pitched well after his return, allowing just eight hits and two walks, and fanning 15, in 13.1 IP.
 Right-handed batters hit about 60 points higher against him than left-handed batters.

 Castro started off the season in the West Virginia rotation and dominated there, with outstanding numbers apart from a somewhat low K rate.
 The Pirates promoted him to Bradenton in late June and his numbers dropped off significantly across the board.
 Castro struggled through four starts, with opponents batting .360 against him, before the Pirates moved him to the bullpen.
 He fared much better in nine relief outings, although he also missed a little time with an injury.
 On the season, he was nearly unhittable against left-handed batters, holding them to a 200/227/235 line, although that covered only 88 plate appearances.
 Right-handed hitters did much better against him, especially at Bradenton, where they hit .309.

 Castro’s stuff obviously didn’t play nearly as well once he moved up in 2013.
-He’ll probably return to Bradenton in 2014.
+He’ll return to Bradenton in 2014 and is expected to open in the rotation.
 He’ll only be 22 during the season, so he could still establish himself as a prospect, possibly as a LOOGY.